mrphys/tensorflow-manylinux/README.md

 TensorFlow Versions
 ^^^^^^^^^^^^^^^^^^^

-Each manylinux image has a specific TF version as detailed below:
+Each manylinux image has a specific TensorFlow version as detailed below:

 | TensorFlow manylinux | TensorFlow |
 | -------------------- | ---------- |